Artyom-Khachatryan/New_Character_Prediction/README.md

 Vanilla RNN from scratch.
-I print my loss result and prediction, in every 1000 iteration.
-In the end I plot loss_function graph.
+I create model using class.
+In my class I have 4 functions(train, sample, loss_function, plot_graph).
+In train functions I call sample, which return sentence.Also I use loss_function in my train function(for back propagation).
+During training I print my loss result and prediction, in every 1000 iteration.
+During_traing I add loss results and  epochs, then I use it for ploting loss graph.